 Since 2004, I have been involved in the creation of a web site on Japanese kamikaze pilots.
-This web site contains critical essays that analyze the images and perceptions formed about kamikaze pilots and their suicidal actions at the end of World War II.
+This web site contains critical essays that analyze images and perceptions formed about kamikaze pilots and their suicidal actions at the end of World War II.
 The site has many personal stories, translations of writings by kamikaze pilots, critical reviews of books and films, and web pages with information on Japanese museums and monuments.

-I am interested in the history of the Friendship Dolls exchanged between Japan and the U.S., and I have had the wonderful opportunity to visit many Japanese elementary schools and kindergartens that still have Friendship Dolls sent from American children in 1927.
+I am interested in the history of the Friendship Dolls exchanged between Japan and the U.S., and I have had the opportunity to visit many Japanese elementary schools and kindergartens that still have Friendship Dolls sent from American children in 1927.
 I maintain a web site about the Friendship Dolls and their continuing role in promoting understanding, peace, and friendship between children and adults in Japan and America.

 e-mail address: email@example.com